As digital evolution has taken the world by the storm, nearly all sectors along with payment processing have evolved with it.

 RBI has introduced rules and regulations considering this crucial task.
-By continuously monitoring and updating the regulatory infrastructure, RBI aims to enhance the customer and payment security.
+By continuously monitoring and updating the regulatory infrastructure, RBI aims to enhance customer and payment security.

-This set of payment processing regulations vary from entity to entity and from business model to business model.
+This set of payment processing regulations varies from entity to entity and from business model to business model.
 But for every type of business, there is a specific set of guidelines that have to be followed.

 Capital requirements are set and regulated by RBI